 With an enduring passion for all things food and drink, Sarah, alongside her husband Sam and uni pals Chris and Kat, have just established their latest venture – Good Things Brewing Co.
 This dream project has brought together two families who wanted to do something good but have some fun in the process.
 With an aim to brew beer that not only tastes good but that’s also better for the planet too. the Good Things Brewing Co. team aim to make the most sustainable beer in the world, from grain to glass, and everything in between.

-Between bump-growing and brewing up plans for Good Things Brewing Co, we caught a moment with Sarah to discover where she loves to take a bite with her little boy and how she cures pregnancy cravings with a cake or two…
+Between two babes and brewing up plans for Good Things Brewing Co, we caught a moment with Sarah to discover where she loves to take a bite with her family around North London…

 1. I’d like a table for…